delawaremathguy/ShoppingList/README.md

 ## Last Update of Note

-My Last Update of note was **July 4, 2020**, when these were some of the changes I made.
+My Last Update of note was **July 10, 2020**, when these were some of the changes I made.

-* I pulled out the Core Data code from the AppDelegate to a PersistentStore singleton object in a separate file.
-It's a simple transition, but it will be easier to use the code if you're working with XCode12 and iOS 14, since there's a lot of confusion about the new App structure that has no AppDelegate.
+* I fixed a glaring, obvious *coding inaccuracy* in doing a "swipe to delete" action in the PurchasedItemView.
+It's been there since forever -- I was "deleting" items using indices in the purchasedItems list, not the list of items as filtered by a (non-empty) searchtext.  *duh!*